Beszel vs Glances

 Glances uses 50-100MB RAM compared to Beszel's <10MB per agent.
 On resource-constrained systems, this difference matters.

-What you get when you own your infrastructure.
+What you get when you pick this stack.

 See all your servers in one web dashboard.
 Share access with team members.
 Check from any device with a browser.